bothzoli/ABAP-IoC-Container/README.md

 # ABAP-IoC-Container

-A naive implementation of an IoC Container in ABAP
+This repository contains a naive implementation of an IoC Container in **ABAP**.